Big Four accounting firms: Big Eight

-Most of the Big Eight originated in an alliance formed between UK and US audit firms in the 19th or early 20th centuries.
-The firms' initial international expansion were driven by the needs of British and American based multinationals for worldwide service.
-They expanded by forming local partnerships, or by forming alliances with local firms.
-Arthur Andersen was the exception: the firm originated in the United States, and then expanded internationally by establishing its own offices in other markets, including the United Kingdom.

-Price Waterhouse was a UK firm which opened a US office in 1890, and later established a separate US partnership.
-The UK and US Peat Marwick Mitchell firms adopted a common name in 1925.
-Other firms used separate names for domestic business, and did not adopt common names until much later.
-For instance, Touche Ross was named such in 1960, Arthur Young, McLelland, Moores & Co in 1968, Coopers & Lybrand in 1973, Deloitte Haskins & Sells in 1978 and Ernst & Whinney in 1979.
-Even now, Deloitte's legal name is Deloitte Touche Tohmatsu Limited, which reflects its history of mergers.

 In the 1980s the Big Eight, each with global branding, adopted modern marketing and grew rapidly.
 They merged with many smaller firms.
 KPMG was the result of one of the largest of these mergers.
-In 1987, Peat Marwick merged with the Klynveld Main Goerdeler group to become KPMG Peat Marwick, later known simply as KPMG.
-Note that this was not the result of a merger between any of the Big Eight.
+In 1987, Peat Marwick merged with the Klynveld Main Goerdeler group (which included the aforementioned MMLI) to become KPMG Peat Marwick, rebranding in 1995 to simply KPMG.

 Big Six

 Competition among these firms intensified, and the Big Eight became the Big Six in 1989.
 In that year, Ernst & Whinney merged with Arthur Young to form Ernst & Young in June, and Deloitte, Haskins & Sells merged with Touche Ross to form Deloitte & Touche in August.

 The Big Six after both mergers occurred were: